enajork/devex/README.md

 ### Post-installation
 - Once installation is complete, you may reboot.
 Alternatively, `archinstall` allows for post-installation steps to be completed as chroot as the final stage of installation.
 - Install GNOME using `sudo pacman -S gnome` and select defaults for everything.
 Note: all installation related to GDM is optional. i3 will be the primary window manager whereas GDM is a backup.
-- Run `sudo systemctl enable gdm.service` and then optionally `sudo systemctl start gdm.service`.
+- (**Optional**) Run `sudo systemctl enable gdm.service` and then `sudo systemctl start gdm.service`.
 This will take you into GNOME Desktop Manager and launch it by default on startup.
 - To get SSH working, run `sudo systemctl enable sshd` and `sudo systemctl start sshd`.
 - Next, it is time to install Git.
 Run `sudo pacman -S --needed git base-devel`.
 - Git is a prerequisite for installing yay.
 To install yay that run the following: